Why Do We Hurt the Ones We Love Most?

 4. You tend to self-sabotage

 Hurting the ones you love happens when you tend to ruin things even when they are going well.
 There are many reasons for self-sabotage, including unresolved childhood trauma and fears.
-If you link intimacy to negative experiences in your past, you tend to portray a push-and-pull behavior.
-That is, the closer people get to you, the more you pull away.

 In some cases, you may criticize everything your loved one does.
 Even those things you once loved about them become annoying.
-Some people assume that this is normal after the honeymoon phase ends.
+Some people assume this is normal after the honeymoon phase ends.
 In reality, you are self-sabotaging and hurting your partner in the process.

 5. The trust and safety paradox

 People who hurt others sometimes do it because they have gotten comfortable enough to be their true selves.
-This is the trust and safety paradox; trusting people more means being your true self around them.
+This is the trust and safety paradox – trusting people more means being your true self around them.
 Sometimes, your true self is not the nicest version of you.

 This is not to say that you were consciously hiding your true self from the people you love.
 Rather, it takes a certain level of trust to be completely free around people.
 Whereas you would not hurt strangers, it is easy for you to lash out at your partner or sibling.